intelowlproject/IntelOwl/docs/source/Usage.md

 * `TweetFeed`: [TweetFeed](https://tweetfeed.live/) collects Indicators of Compromise (IOCs) shared by the infosec community at Twitter.\r\nHere you will find malicious URLs, domains, IPs, and SHA256/MD5 hashes.
 * `HudsonRock`: [Hudson Rock](https://cavalier.hudsonrock.com/docs) provides its clients the ability to query a database of over 27,541,128 computers which were compromised through global info-stealer campaigns performed by threat actors.
 * `CyCat`: [CyCat](https://cycat.org/) or the CYbersecurity Resource CATalogue aims at mapping and documenting, in a single formalism and catalogue available cybersecurity tools, rules, playbooks, processes and controls.
+* `Knock`:[Knock](https://github.com/guelfoweb/knock) or Knockpy is a portable and modular python3 tool designed to quickly enumerate subdomains on a target domain through passive reconnaissance and dictionary scan.

 ##### Generic analyzers (email, phone number, etc.; anything really)

 Some analyzers require details other than just IP, URL, Domain, etc. We classified them as `generic` Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.